chapter two

 2.1 Collecting data from numerous sources

 Rockets are one of humanity’s engineering marvels, and every rocket launch attracts attention all around the world.
-In this chapter, we cover the life of a rocket enthusiast named John who tracks and follows every single rocket launch.
+Our friend John is a rocket enthusiast who tracks and follows every single rocket launch.
 The news about rocket launches is found in many news sources that John keeps track of, and, ideally, John would like to have all his rocket news aggregated in a single location.
 John recently picked up programming and would like to have some sort of automated way to collect information about all rocket launches and eventually some sort of personal insight into the latest rocket news.
 To start small, John decided to first collect images of rockets.

 2.1.1 Exploring the data